99 years of General Relativity

 The school is supported by the European Mathematical Society, the

-International Association of Mathematical Physics and the Erwin Schrödinger Institute,
+International Association of Mathematical Physics, the US National Science Foundation and the Erwin Schrödinger Institute,

 The members of the scientific committee are Robert Beig (Vienna), Piotr T. Chruściel (Vienna), Mihalis Dafermos (Princeton), Helmut Friedrich (AEI Golm), Gregory Galloway (Miami), and Richard Schoen (Stanford).